andrewjarkwahwong/dft-electrocatalysis-Janik/README.md

 All tools will have the attached paper for further readings about the theory and frameworks.

 Current tools are as follow:
-1. Electrochemical activation barrier calculator with Electrochemical double layer consideration
+1. Calculating Electrochemical activation barrier with electrode-electrolyte interfacial effects

 Feel free to contact me (Andrew) for questions or suggestions at ajwongphd@gmail.com or jaw6647@psu.edu.